-• Further, the longer-term concentration estimate is more than tenfold lower than the cancer-based comparison level, indicating the longer-term estimate is below a continuous (24 hours a day, 7 days a week) lifetime exposure concentration associated with 1-in-100,000 additional cancer risk.

-- → Additionally, we did not identify any concerns regarding short-term exposures as each individual measurement is below the individual sample screening level for nickel (which is based on consideration of exposure all day, every day over a period ranging up to at least a couple of weeks and longer for some pollutants).11 - → In summary, none of the individual measurements indicate concentrations of concern for short-term exposures and the cumulative contributions of all individual measurements in the estimate of longer-term concentration do not indicate a level of significant concern for long-term exposure.
+- The estimate of longer-term manganese PM10 concentration (i.e., the upper bound of the 95 percent confidence interval on the mean of the dataset) is well below the long-term comparison level (Table 1).13 This comparison level is a continuous exposure concentration (24-hours a day, all year, over a lifetime) associated with little risk of adverse effect; it is not an exposure concentration at which effects have been observed or are predicted to occur.14 - As manganese has not been found to be carcinogenic, it has no cancer-based comparison level.15 - → Additionally, we did not identify any concerns regarding short-term exposures as each individual measurement is below the individual sample screening level for manganese (which is based on consideration of exposure all day, every day over a period ranging up to at least a couple of weeks, and longer for some pollutants).
+11 - → In summary, the individual measurements do not indicate concentrations of concern for short-term exposures and the combined contributions of all individual measurements in the estimate of longer-term concentration do not indicate a level of concern for long-term exposure.

-Other Air Toxics
+Other Air Toxics:

-- Do the monitoring data indicate elevated levels of any other air toxics (or HAPs) that pose significant long-term health concerns? - → The monitoring data show low levels of the other HAPs monitored, all which have associated longer-term concentration estimates which are below their long-term comparison levels (Appendix C).
-Additionally, each individual measurement for these pollutants is below the individual sample screening level11 for that pollutant.
+- Do the monitoring data indicate elevated levels of any other air toxics (or HAPs) that pose significant long-term health concerns? - → No. The monitoring data show low levels of the other HAPs monitored, with longer-term concentration estimates for these HAPs below their long-term comparison levels (Appendix C).
+Additionally, each individual measurement for these pollutants is below the individual sample screening level for that pollutant.11